What is a temporary attorney?

 Assigned Counsel has been successfully providing temporary attorneys since 1992.
 All of our recruiters have been practicing attorneys.
 We do this all day every day and are skilled at identifying best-fit candidates to serve you nationwide.
 We never waste clients’ time with resumes that do not match their needs.

-There is no obligation to consider our attorney candidates for your project needs.
+There is no financial obligation to consider our attorney candidates for your project needs.
 Contact us today if you’d like to start reviewing resumes.